lambda-dom/weidu_library/weidu_library/docs/libraries/2da.md

 # B. Patchers.

+note(s):
+* all functions in this section are patch functions for table `.2da` files, and other files with the same tabular structure like `.ids` files.

 `append_row STR_VAR key default = "*"`

 Append a row to the 2da file with first column `key` and all the others `default`.

 # C. Higher-order patchers.

+note(s):
+* all functions in this section are patch functions for table `.2da` files, and other files with the same tabular structure like `.ids` files.

 `patch_table_entries STR_VAR patcher`